Vandesm14/stack/docs/src/introduction/scopes.md

 ### Shadowing

 When a variable is defined in a child scope with the same name as a variable in the parent scope, the child scope's variable will "shadow" the parent scope's variable.
 This means that the child scope's variable will be used instead of the parent scope's variable.

-To the function, it will have access to its own variable while the parent scope's variable is still accessible from within the parent scope.
+So, the child scope has access to its own variable while the parent scope's variable is still accessible from within the parent scope.

 ```clojure
 0 'a def